 December: High season in full effect.
 Beaches are packed, prices are high, and the weather is about as good as it gets.
 Worth it if you book early.

-The weather tool on the homepage of this site lets you compare rainfall and temperature across five Thai regions by month — so rather than reading general advice, you can look at the actual numbers for your destination and travel dates.
+The climate planner on the homepage also lets you compare rainfall and temperature across five Thai regions by month, so rather than reading general advice, you can look at the actual numbers for your destination and travel dates.
+And when you're ready to turn a month into an actual route, the travel planner builds a day-by-day plan around these same seasonal signals.